U.S. Supreme Court to consider Senator Cruz's campaign finance challenge | Politics

 U.S. Supreme Court to consider Senator Cruz's campaign finance challenge

 The U.S. Supreme Court on Thursday agreed to hear the Federal Election Commission's bid to restore a campaign finance law that caps the amount of money that candidates can be reimbursed for personal loans to their campaigns in a challenge brought by Republican Senator Ted Cruz.

-The U.S. Supreme Court on Thursday agreed to hear the Federal Election Commission's bid to restore a campaign finance law that caps the amount of money that candidates can be reimbursed for personal loans to their campaigns in a challenge brought by Republican Senator Ted Cruz.
-The justices took up the FEC's appeal of a lower court ruling that found that the cap violates the U.S. Constitution's First Amendment guarantee of freedom of speech by unjustifiably burdening political expression.
+Democratic President Joe Biden's administration, acting on behalf of the FEC, appealed a lower court ruling that found that the cap violates the U.S. Constitution's First Amendment guarantee of freedom of speech by unjustifiably burdening political expression.

 The case involves a provision of a 2002 campaign finance law that limits the amount of money that candidates can accept from donors after an election as they try to recoup money they personally lent to their formal campaign organizations.
 The measure - part of the Bipartisan Campaign Reform Act - imposes a ceiling of $250,000 on payments from donations made after an election even if candidates made loans exceeding that sum.